Simple-Robotics/proxsuite/README.md

 ## **ProxQP**

-The **ProxQP** solver is a numerical optimization package for solving problems of the form:
+The **ProxQP** algorithm is a numerical optimization approach for solving quadratic programming problems of the form:

 $$
 \begin{align}